AdaCore/gnatstudio/docs/users_guide/main_window.rst

 window.

-The actual output of the compilation is displayed in the :guilabel:`Messages` view, but is also parsed and many of its messages are displayed more conveniently in the :guilabel:`Locations` view (:ref:`The_Locations_View`).
+The actual output of the compilation is displayed in the :guilabel:`Messages` view but is also parsed and many of its messages are displayed more conveniently in the :guilabel:`Locations` view (se :ref:`The_Locations_View`).
 When a compilation finishes, GPS displays the total elapsed time.

 .. index:: menu; tools --> views --> messages

-You cannot close the :guilabel:`Messages` view because it might contain important messages.
+You can't close the :guilabel:`Messages` view because it might contain important messages.
 If GPS closed it, you can reopen it with the :menuselection:`Tools --> Views --> Messages` menu.